-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.

-Include: 2013 undergraduate class who
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.
+Include: 2017 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree only loans made to students who borrowed while enrolled at your institution.